doug-the-guy/bootstrap-table-pipeline/README.md

 [{'lower': 0, 'upper': 499}, {'lower': 500, 'upper': 999}, {'lower': 1000, 'upper': 1499}]

-Using the limit (i.e. the pipelineSize) and offset parameters, the server side request MUST return only the data in the requested cache window AND the total number of rows.
+Using the limit (i.e. the pipelineSize) and offset parameters, the server side request **MUST** return only the data in the requested cache window **AND** the total number of rows.
+To wit, the server side code must use the offset and limit parameters to prepare the response data.

 On a page change, the new offset is checked if it is within the current cache window.
 If so, the requested page data is returned from the cached data set.
 Otherwise, a new server side